To access the discount form for registering for multiple workshops, please click here.

 - "Outstanding workshop!" - B.D., LCSW

 6 Core or Related CE Clock Hours:

-- Counselors: This workshop was originally approved for 6 core CE hours through LPCA of Georgia, approval #2020-12-02-234AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Counselors: This workshop was previously approved for 6 Core CE hours through the Licensed Professional Counselors Association (LPCA) of Georgia, approval #2020-12-02-234AW.

-- Social Workers: This workshop was originally approved for 6 core CE hours through Georgia Society for Clinical Social Work, approval #091920; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #091920.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.